WouterSinke/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolDeviceRegistrationServicePolicy.md

 ### Example 5: Allow all users to Azure Active Directory join devices
 ```
-PS C:\> Set-MsolDeviceRegistratioinServicePolicy -AllowedToAzureAdJoin All
+PS C:\> Set-MsolDeviceRegistrationServicePolicy -AllowedToAzureAdJoin All
 ```

 This command allows all the users to Azure Active Directory join devices.